 Many organizations design metrics incorrectly.
 As such, they get little, no, or negative value from those metrics.
-The enormous amount of money spent by organizations on building data infrastructure and the care, dedication, and craft of data engineering teams, are therefore often wasted.
-This is the ‘last-mile' problem of data, and it has yet to be solved!
+Unfortunately this means that the enormous amount of money spent by organizations on building data infrastructure and the care, dedication, and craft of data engineering teams, are often wasted.
+This is the ‘last-mile' problem of data and it has yet to be solved.

 Companies can misuse metrics in many ways.
 Here are some examples we’ve seen throughout our careers: